 Because, the best wish list matters.
 Your Dream List matters.
 See theirs, and you will know.
 When you start managing Dream Lists together for wedding registries, Christmas lists, or baby showers, or your next big adventure together, you will wonder how you ever lived without one.

 We are here to pull back the chaos, and do more together.
 Start your Dream List, and bring friends - they'll love it.

 Founder of DreamList.com

-The best gifts for toddlers (girls and boys 1-4 years of age) are a fantastic opportunity to both educate and spark new interests for life.
-From Montesourri-approved toys and books to sports, animals and building sets, to adventures you can do with toddlers, this Dream List guide is based on feedback from parents and educators.
-We update it frequently with new products and advice (send us your tips to [email protected]).
+The best gifts for 1, 2, 3, and 4 year old girls and boys are an opportunity to both educate and spark new interests for life.
+From Montesourri-approved toys and books to sports, animals and building sets, to adventures you can do with toddlers, this Christmas wish list guide is based on feedback from parents and educators.
+We update it frequently with new products and advice (send us your tips to firstname.lastname@example.org).
 As is typical for all DreamList guides, we focus on the WHYs and WHY NOTs as much as the WHAT of gift ideas.
 With toddlers, that means starting with the Parents's wish list, here is why:

 Toddlers can be very action oriented: excellent runners, avid listeners to things that sound interesting, and painters of all things that can be drawed on (and some that shouldn't).
 The hard stuff is teaching a 2-3 year old girl or boy how to focus on something non-screen-related and apply their minds without distraction for an extended period of time.
 Here are some toy combinations that work well for that: